admart128/whisper-sandbox/admart128.md

-# To Do
+# Completed

-fix: Fix issue in which the right-click context menu does not behave as expected.
+fix/feat: Fix issue in which the right-click context menu does not behave as expected.
+Also, add Cut, Copy, and Paste features.

     Before this fix, when the user clicks outside of an open context menu, a new menu appears.

     After this fix, clicking outside of an open context menu closes the menu.

-# Completed
+    Also, basic Cut, Copy, and Paste functionality have been added.

 refactor: Replace "Translation" OptionMenu with "Input Language" and "Output Language" OptionMenus

     Support only Enlgish (en), Korean (ko), and Japanese (ja) for the time being.

 feat: Remove langdetect

     Remove langdetect to make way for adding "Input Language" and "Output Language" OptionMenus next.